s2e-lab/RegexEval/README.md

    - ReDoSEvaluation:  it has the scripts to evaluate whether the regexes are prone to DoS attacks.

-The following figure shows the methodology and their linked artifacts of this project.
+The following figure shows the methodology and the linked artifacts of this project.

 ![alt text](./Miscellaneous/MethodologyArtifacts.png)